 If you're thinking about leaving, talk to the other joint tenants first.
 It may be possible for someone else to take your place, or for the landlord to draw up a new agreement to those who are staying.

 The actions of each individual person will affect all of your rights.
-For instance:
+For example if:

-- If one of you leaves without ending the tenancy properly, the whole rent will still be due and the other tenants will have to pay the missing person's share.
+- one of you leaves without ending the tenancy properly, the whole rent will still be due and the other tenants will have to pay the missing person's share

-- If one of you has caused damage, the landlord may have the right to take money out of your shared deposit.
+- one of you has caused damage, the landlord may have the right to take money out of your shared deposit

-Get any agreement put down in writing, so that you have some proof if there are any disagreements later.
+Put your agreement in writing, so that you have some proof if there are any disagreements later.